The local geometry of the stack of $A_r$-stable curves: A r -stable curves

 \begin{remark} A $G$-equivariant crimping datum

-exists if and only if one can construct an $A_{2h-1}$-singularity gluing $q_1$ and $q_2$ in such a way that the subgroup $G \subset \Aut(\widetilde{C},q_1,q_2)$ descends to a subgroup of the automorphisms of $C$ along the normalization $ \widetilde{C}\to C$.
+exists if and only if one can construct an $A_{2h-1}$-singularity gluing $q_1$ and $q_2$ such that the subgroup $G \subset \Aut(\widetilde{C},q_1,q_2)$ descends to a subgroup of the automorphisms of $C$ along the normalization $ \widetilde{C}\to C$.
 As in the even case, different $G$-equivariant crimping data may give rise to the same curve.
 Indeed, two $G$-equivariant crimping data

 will give rise to the same curve if and only if the two induced morphisms $\cB G \rightarrow \cB G_h \times_{\cB G_{h}\times \cB G_h} \cB\Aut(C,s)$ are isomorphic, as follows directly from \Cref{cor:diff-crimping-same-curve-odd}. \end{remark}